RetroPie Setup Guide

 If you are planning to make a few of these systems, you may want to prep one image perfectly and then copy/paste the image to other SD cards with Win32DiskImager.

 For that first unit, I’ve always customized each emulator for the most important N64 ROMs.
 You can define a single ROM to use a specific emulator video-plugin, you can also define the default settings for each plugin.
 I recommend going lower res for all of the plugins: 720×480 16:9 will give you the best performance for modern widescreen monitors/TVs.
-You may want to reduce the frame buffer to the native 320×240 size.
+You may want to reduce the frame buffer to the native 320×240 size, which is what the N64 used.

 |Game Name||Best Plugin||Notes|